 Questions pertaining to tuition bills should be directed to student accounts.
-Payments can be made in the form of check/money order payable to the Trustees of Hampshire College in person or by mail to the student accounts office.
-Credit card payments are accepted on The Hub anytime, or by calling student financial services during normal business hours at 413.559.5484.
+Payments can be made in the form of a check or money order payable to the Trustees of Hampshire College in person or by mail to the student accounts office.
+Credit card payments and payments from U.S. checking and savings accounts are accepted on TheHub anytime, or by calling student accounts during normal business hours at 413.559.6982.
 All changes in account information (person/persons responsible, address, phone number) should be reported to central records, not student accounts.